 The procedure is usually performed in the consulting rooms by your gynaecologist.
 Anaesthesia is not normally required.
 The Mirena is inserted in a process similar to the taking of a Pap smear, but the passage of the Mirena into the uterus often causes some period-like cramps.
 The procedure itself takes approximately 15 minutes.
 Sometimes, the Mirena is inserted at the time of another procedure, such as a hysteroscopy.
 Following insertion, you will not be able to feel the device, but you should be able to feel the threads of the device with your fingers.
 The device is removed in a procedure similar to the insertion.

 We recommend that you take some simple analgesia such as two ibuprofen and two paracetamol 20 minutes before hand and arrange for someone to drive you home afterwards.
 Most women tolerate the procedure well and are fine to attend work or school the following day.

 How long does Mirena last?

 The device stays in the uterus and remains effective for a maximum of five years, but may be removed sooner if desired.
-Fertility returns rapidly after removal.
+Fertility returns soon after removal.
 The device does not dissolve and must be removed.